Natural stone masonry installation in North Jersey

 How long does a stone masonry installation take in North Jersey?

-Most residential stone wall projects take 1 to 3 weeks depending on wall size, stone type, and site conditions.
-Retaining walls with drainage and rebar work take longer than veneer facade upgrades.
+Most residential stone wall projects take somewhere between 1 and 3 weeks, depending on the wall size, the type of stone, and the site conditions.
+Retaining walls that need drainage and rebar will take longer than a veneer facade upgrade.
 Weather can also shift the timeline, especially if we are working around spring rain in Bergen or Passaic County.

 What is the difference between stone veneer and full stone?

-Stone veneer is a thinner, lighter material that bonds to an existing surface.
-Full stone is structural and load-bearing.
-Veneer works well for facade upgrades on older homes where the foundation cannot handle extra weight.
-Full stone is the right choice for retaining walls, garden walls, and new construction that must support soil or structural loads.
+Stone veneer is a thinner and lighter material that bonds to an existing surface, so it works well for facade upgrades on older homes where the foundation can not handle extra weight.
+Full stone is structural and load-bearing, making it the right choice for retaining walls, garden walls, and new construction that must support soil or structural loads.

 Do I need a permit for a stone wall in North Jersey?

-It depends on the municipality and the wall height.
-Many towns in Essex and Morris counties require structural permits for walls above a certain height.
-We check local requirements and handle the permit process as part of the project.
+It depends on the municipality and how tall the wall is.
+Many towns in Essex and Morris Counties require structural permits for walls over a certain height.
+We check the local requirements for your specific town and handle the permit process as part of the project, so you don't have to manage that yourself.

-What type of stone is best for residential masonry in North Jersey?
+What type of stone works best for residential masonry in North Jersey?

 Rubble and ashlar stone are the most common for residential projects in this area.
-Bluestone, fieldstone, and limestone are all popular choices depending on the look you want.
-The right stone depends on whether the wall is structural, decorative, or serving as a veneer.
-We can walk you through the options during a site visit.
+Bluestone, fieldstone, and limestone are all popular choices, and the right one depends on whether the wall is structural, decorative, or serving as a veneer.
+We can walk you through the options during a site visit and help you determine what makes sense for your property and budget.

 How deep do footings need to be for stone walls in North Jersey?